 Is Sky broadband any good?

-Does that make Sky broadband just an add-on for their sofa-captive pay TV customers?
+Does that make Sky broadband just a bolted on service for their pay TV customers?
 Is Sky broadband any good?

 We'll aim to find out - focusing on connection quality and value for money - in this full review.

 First though, let's take a quick look at the latest deal Sky are offering on their most popular package, unlimited standard broadband:

 Sky broadband in brief